Spanish–Moro conflict: Campaigns of 1886 and 1887 against Rio Grande Moros

 The vanguard was formed of 2 companies and 120 disciplinarios, under Major Villabrille; the left by General Serina, a column of 3 regiments and the sailors from the Aragon; the right by Colonel San Felin's column of portions of 2 regiments and sailors f 'om the gunboats, General Terrero's headquarters being escorted by a section of engineers and a squadron of cavalry.
 The condition of the ground greatly retarded the column by delaying the cavalry.

 Upon arriving at the backwater or "estero" of Lintunkan 16 forts or "cotas" were discovered, but as the greater number were without defenders they were occupied after a very slight resistance from a few forts.
 The Spanish loss was 1 killed, 1 drowned, and several native soldiers wounded in the feet by bamboo stakes.

 On the 13th the sacred grove was occupied, the troops wading to the waist in water the greater part of the time and driving the Moros before them at the grove.
 The Spanish loss was 6 killed and 17 wounded.
 The forces returned to Camp Reina Regente.
-A white flag was hoisted on the first fort of the Dato Kabalo, and after more than two weeks of negotiations the Dato Silungan, paternal uncle of Uto, presented himself to Terrero in the name of Uto, and on March 10 returned with the conditions of peace signed by Uto, his wife Radja Putri, the Sultan of Bacat, and others.
+A white flag was hoisted on the first fort of the Datu Kabalo, and after more than two weeks of negotiations the Datu Silungan, paternal uncle of Uto, presented himself to Terrero in the name of Uto, and on March 10 returned with the conditions of peace signed by Uto, his wife Radja Putri, the Sultan of Bacat, and others.

 General Terrero then returned to Manila, arriving on March 21, where he was received with great honors and congratulated by the Madrid Government.
 The expedition is said to have cost over 1,000,000 pesos, part of the funds being taken from the fund of 3,000,000 pesos set aside for the harbor works of Manila, which were greatly crippled thereby.
 The number of sick was very great, some 680 having been sent to Zamboanga or Manila.